Rizzler Sports Logo

 Should I share stats with 12-year-olds?

 Selectively.
 Share QAB percentage (it rewards effort and process).
 Share strike percentage with pitchers (it's actionable).
-Be cautious with batting average and ERA — they can be discouraging.
+Be cautious with batting average and ERA, which can be discouraging.
 Using stats without overcoaching →

 Is 12U too young for sabermetrics?